ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 # How to: Use a wallet

-Would you like to know how to use a wallet, this walkthrough is for you.
-We will have a look at how to operate all the basic functions of a wallet.
-If you don’t have one yet, check out our Guide: How to register an Ethereum account.
+Learn how to operate all the basic functions of a wallet.
+If you don’t have one yet, check out our How to: "Register" an Ethereum account.

 ## Open your wallet